jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 !!!
 Important
     - All Field objects must be scoped as public properties of the Model class.
-    - In general, property name you choose for the Field object should match the field name stored in the XML configuration.
+    - In general, the property name you choose for the Field object should match the field name stored in the XML configuration.
 If you cannot match the field name, you must use the `internal_name` property in the Field object to define the XML configuration field's name.

 Field objects have many properties that can be set to define the data structure of the field.
 Some properties are unique